 Clustering Related Keywords

-Group related long-tail keywords for single pages.
+Group related long-tail keywords for a single page rather than creating separate pages for each.

 Example cluster: